 Tip #3: Invest in the Design and Engineering Process

 An investment in the design and engineering process should not solely be in a monetary way.
 Select high-end builders like APEX Specialty Vehicles provide extensive design and engineering services during the proposal stage of the process.
-The initial focus on design and making changes to a 3D model is much more efficient – both from the customer’s standpoint, and from the builder’s perspective.
+The initial focus on design and making changes to a 3D model is much more efficient – both from the customer’s standpoint and from the builder’s perspective.
 During the exploratory stage of the build process, it’s imperative that you ask questions.
 Ask the builder for suggestions on how to configure the equipment based on your needs.
 Ask for recommendations of customers you can speak to that have built a similar trailer.
 Become engaged in the design process and truly understand each element and dimension.
 This part of the process is truly the most important element of the build.
 Once you have the design exactly how you want it, the build process can continue being executed.

 Tip #4: Warranty

 Not all builders grant the same apples-to-apples warranty.
 APEX provides a five-year warranty, which is one of the longest and strongest in the industry on all trailer builds.
-Every aspect of the build will be completed in APEX’s 50,000 sq. ft. facility, so the craftsmanship is backed by those that completed the work, in this case APEX.
+Every aspect of the build will be completed in APEX’s 50,000 sq. ft. the facility, so the craftsmanship is backed by those that completed the work, in this case, APEX.

 Tip #5: Aesthetics

 Let’s be honest… people want to eat from a clean and aesthetically pleasing mobile trailer.
 APEX uses the highest quality materials and finishes that will bring the WOW factor to your unit.
 Adding trailer graphics make a huge difference in the presentation of your trailer.
-Not all builders provide graphic application, so that may be a question you’d like to clarify before beginning the process.
+Not all builders provide graphic applications, so that may be a question you’d like to clarify before beginning the process.